The Philippines’ Investment Outlook for 2019

 The World Bank’s Economic Update on the Philippines presents a positive growth direction in terms of sustainability and inclusiveness, notwithstanding the Philippine government’s efforts to tackle domestic risks through careful fiscal management and timely implementation of tax reforms and public investment programs such as the “Build, Build, Build” scheme of the administration of President Rodrigo Duterte.
 Infrastructure spending is rising year-on-year with 44 out of 75 projects already implemented.
 Known for his strong political will and decisive leadership, Duterte wants urgent implementation of these projects especially in areas with potential for investing in business.

-At the end of 2017, the Philippines registered the highest rate of foreign direct investment (FDI) progress in ASEAN.FDI continued to grow by 42 percent in the first half of 2018 due to increasing investor confidence driven by the country’s sound macroeconomic fundamentals and growth prospects.
+At the end of 2017, the Philippines registered the highest rate of foreign direct investment (FDI) progress in ASEAN.investor confidence driven by the country’s sound macroeconomic fundamentals and growth prospects.
 The Philippine Statistics Authority (PSA) noted a total of approved foreign investments in the second quarter of the same year which amounted to PHP 30.9 billion (US$575.9 million), much higher than the PHP 18.2 billion (US$339.2 million) recorded in 2017.

 FDI inflows continue to surge in the Philippines despite the global FDI decrease which reflects a favorable investment climate.
 Foreign business leaders also welcome the government’s initiative to encourage corporate establishments in the country.